roshansaini18/Food-Order-Application/README.md

 ⚠️ No real charges occur in test mode.

-                                                                                      💖 Made with love by ROSHAN SAINI
+    Made with 💖 by ROSHAN SAINI